svlentink/myhugoblogs/blog.lent.ink/content/2021/career-switch.md

 When you learn as a hobby it needs to be fun and engaging, like the Feynman lectures for physics and Khan Academy for mathematics.
-However, fun learning is usually not as effective as pushing yourself.
+However, fun learning solutions are usually too broad for what we need.

 ## Exempted professions
 Many jobs of today's jobs require a lot of time behind a screen, from accounting to software development to visual/graphical/interior/urban design and architecture.
-These skills can be learned at home and personal projects can be added to your digital portfolio.
+These skills can be learned at home and demonstrated through personal projects bundled in a digital portfolio.

 Some work requires special experience, like a surgeon, which cannot be obtained without an education.